kbknapp/dotfiles/howtos/aura.md

 ### Working with the Package Cache

-Downgrade a package (this is interactive):
+Downgrade package (this is interactive):
 ```bash
 aura -C (package)
 ```

-Search the package cache for package files via a regex:
+Search package cache with regex:
 ```bash
 aura -Cs (regex)
 ```

-Backup the package cache:
+Backup package cache:
 ```bash
 aura -Cb (/path/to/backup/location/)
 ```

-Reduce the package cache to contain only the 5 most recent versions of each package file:
+Reduce package cache to contain only the 5 most recent versions of each package file:
 ```bash
 aura -Cc 5
 ```